hibri/hibri.github.io/_posts/2022-07-20-terraform-code-smells-the-middleman.md

 The [Middleman](https://refactoring.guru/smells/middle-man) doesn't do anything other than delegate to a native resource

-Lets look at an example;
+Let's look at an example;

 ```
 module storage_account {